AAKoksoy/marker-overlap-calculator/README.md

 # marker-overlap-calculator

 # Marker Overlap Calculator
+This function is designed for quality control (QC) in high-plex proteomic or transcriptional single-cell datasets, such as those obtained from CODEX (Co-Detection by indEXing) or IMC (Imaging Mass Cytometry) technologies.
+It specifically evaluates the overlap of markers that are typically considered 'mutually exclusive' within individual cells.
+This assessment helps in identifying potential issues with marker specificity, staining quality, or data processing algorithms, ensuring the reliability and accuracy of the dataset analysis.

 ## Overview
 This script calculates the overlap percentages between various markers in cell data.